Basil Langton: Life and career

 Langton was born 9 January 1912 in Clifton, Bristol (England) but spent his early years in Canada, where his family moved soon after his birth.
 His first experience of theatre was in Montreal, where, at the age of six, he was taken by his mother to see Sarah Bernhardt's farewell tour in Camille.
 During his youth in Canada he became attracted by silent films: "I learned courage from Pearl White, love from Rudolph Valentino, and laughter from Charlie Chaplin".
-After leaving school he worked in a bank, but was inspired to become an actor by seeing Sir Donald Wolfit's performance in The Barretts of Wimpole Street in 1932.
-He won a scholarship that enabled him to leave Canada and return to England to begin a stage career in 1934.
+After leaving school he worked in a bank in Vancouver, British Columbia, and acted in plays staged by the city's Little Theatre Association.
+He had beeninspired to become an actor by seeing Sir Donald Wolfit's performance in The Barretts of Wimpole Street in 1932.
+He won a scholarship to the arts school at Dartington Hall in Devon that enabled him to leave Canada and return to England to begin a stage career in 1934.
 In 1935 he began learning classical acting at the Shakespeare Memorial Theatre and the Old Vic.

 Langton appeared in fifteen films between 1935 and 1949, including The Belles of St. Clements (1936), One Good Turn (1936), The Shadow of Mike Emerald (1936), Father Steps Out (1937), The Elder Brother (1937), Mr. Smith Carries On (1937) and Merry Comes to Town (1937).

 In Laurence Olivier's first Macbeth at the Old Vic, Langton "took the eye with an extremely subtle and suspicious little characterisation of Lennox in the murder scene"; he understudied the star in the title role.

 In 1936, he was cast as Dolabella in Theodore Komisarjevsky's staging of Antony and Cleopatra.
 In the same year he played Eliah opposite the exiled German star Elisabeth Bergner in the title role in Sir J. M. Barrie's The Boy David.

 In 1938 he played the lead in the London premiere of Clifford Odets's Awake and Sing, and for Michel Saint-Denis he appeared in Mikhail Bulgakov's The White Guard with Michael Redgrave and Peggy Ashcroft in 1938.
 He played Sebastian to Ashcroft's Viola in Twelfth Night in the same season.
 At Stratford in 1940, Langton played Hamlet with what The Times called "a fine Italianate presence", and was praised for his "tight lipped and tortured passion" as Angelo in Measure for Measure.